pieterjanvanthienen/DroneDemo/README.md

 The right controller is reserved for the demo operator.
 It is used for state transitions and actions that require a person standing in the flight area while the drone is flying.
 The left controller can be handed to a spectator because it is used only for operations during which the drone is at rest on the floor or that can be executed standing outside the flight area.

 ### Calibration
-As default, the world reference frame with respect to the Vive Base Stations is calibrated for the setup in the Robot lab at the Department of Mechanical Engineering, KULeuven.
+As default, the world reference frame with respect to the Vive Base Stations is calibrated for the setup in the Robotics lab at the Department of Mechanical Engineering, KU Leuven.
 To recalibrate, it suffices to edit the room dimensions in the 'controller.launch' file and publish once on the '/vive_localization/calibrate' topic via *rqt* or via the command line.
 The new world reference frame origin is the current location of the drone with the x-, y- and z-axs aligned with the drone's roll, pitch and yaw axis respectively.
 The origin is always defined as the center of the room on the ground.
 Keep in mind that the vive localization calibration will be overwritten at the next launch.

 ### Controller Tuning